Trekking through the jungle of my remote copywriting island isn’t easy when you’ve lost an arm, so you’re struggling to keep up with me.

 As we trudge back to the lab — amidst some typically creepy noises from the forest jungle — I shake my head.

-“Well, I think I have an idea what Steven was talking about,” I say.
+“Well, I think I have an idea what they were talking about,” I say.
 “But whether you can do it … well, it’s up to you.”

 We arrive at the lab and I open the door.